Indirasribhashyam/Course-Scheduling-and-Resource-Optimization-System/README.md

 * Optimality: A* guarantees an optimal solution if the heuristic h(n)h(n)h(n) is admissible (never overestimates the true cost).

 * Applications: Widely used in AI, robotics, and game development for efficient navigation and resource management.

+## In this application, A* Search Algorithm Components are:
+1. g(self): Returns the number of satisfied constraints by counting courses with assigned rooms and time slots.
+2. h(self): Returns the number of unsatisfied constraints by counting courses without a room or time slot.
+3. f(self): Combines g(self) and h(self) to rank schedules.
+A* prioritizes schedules with the lowest f value.
+4. lt(self, other): Compares two Schedule objects based on their f() values for priority queue ordering.